Live game

 Once the quarter starts you see:

-• SwapCard — a dark card above the field showing suggested rotations and a countdown ring.
+• SwapCard (football only): a dark card above the playing area showing suggested rotations and a countdown ring.
 Tap it to expand the details.
 See Rotations for how suggestions work.

-• Bench — players not currently on the field, shown below the field.
+• Bench: players not currently on the area, shown below.

-The live game field view showing players in Forward, H-Fwd, Centre, H-Back, and Back zones with the scoreboard header at the top
+The live game view showing players in their position rows with the scoreboard header at the top

-This flow requires the Track goals & behinds toggle to be on.
+This flow requires the Track scoring toggle to be on.

 3. A toast notification confirms the score.
 Tap Undo in the toast within 8 seconds if you made a mistake.

-4. For opponent scores, use the small +G and +B buttons below the opponent name in the header.
+4. For opponent scores, use the small +G button (and +B for football) below the opponent name in the header.

-A selected player tile with Goal and Behind action buttons visible
+A selected player tile with scoring action buttons visible

-Tap a player to select them, then tap Goal or Behind.
+Tap a player to select them, then tap the scoring action.

 💡

-Scores are shown as goals·behinds with the total points (goals × 6 + behinds) in large numerals, just like a real scoreboard.
-A goal is worth 6 points; a behind is worth 1 point.
+Football scores show as goals·behinds with the total points (goals × 6 + behinds) in large numerals, like a real scoreboard.
+Netball shows a single goals tally — every goal is worth one point.

 Making a manual substitution